 Learning to code is greatly beneficial for young learners.
 It involves a practical skill, which exercises creativity and fun.
 It also helps develop problem-solving abilities and analytical thinking, as it requires students to break complex problems into smaller and easier ones.
 It encourages students to plan, test, and learn from their mistakes.
 Finally, it significantly improves the future employability of the young generations.

-In this course, you will improve your programming capacities, and learn how to transfer them to your students.
-The instructor will show you exciting tools for programming, and explore a variety of ideas and strategies on how to teach programming.
+In this course, you will improve your programming capacities, and learn how to transmit them to your students.
+The instructor will show you exciting tools for programming, and explore a variety of ideas and strategies on how to teach it.
 As a participant, you will also learn how to make your students learn coding by involving them in creative projects.

-By the end of the course, you will feel more confident in teaching coding to your students.
-Such a skill will be extremely useful for teachers of mathematics but also for other subjects.
+By the end of the course, you will feel more confident in teaching your students to code.
+Such a skill will be extremely useful not only for teachers of mathematics, but also those of other subjects.

 Concept by: Maikku Sarvas